Sarohia94/-Project-4-Baking-Blog/README.md

 [Google Fonts](https://fonts.google.com/) were used as below:

 * Indie Flower is used for the title.
-* Acme is used for the body of the text.
+* Source Serif Pro is used for the body of the text.
+* San serif font is present as backup.

 ### Imagery